11. Pneumatic pilot valve¶

 Explain the operation of the above circuit and its advantages.

-Draw the diagram of a double-acting cylinder, activated by a 5/2 valve with double pneumatic pilot, which in turn is piloted by a 3/2 manual valve so that the cylinder exits and by a roller valve (end of stroke) for the cylinder to enter.
+Draw the diagram of a double-acting cylinder, actuated by a 5/2 double pneumatic pilot valve, which in turn is piloted by a 3/2 manual valve so that the cylinder exits and by a roller valve (limit stroke) so that the cylinder enters.

 Simulates the operation of the previous circuit.